shaman-apprentice/old-donkey/whyJSBlog/part-3.md

 # My personal language challenge _C_ vs _Java_ vs _Python_ vs _JavaScript_

 The starting point for this blog entry was, that someone claimed JavaScript is a slow language.
-Someone else claimed, that programs in modern JavaScript are as blazing fast as native written programs in C. Back in my study times I solved [ProjectEuler problems](https://projecteuler.net/about).
-This are mathematical problems, which should be solved programmatically.
+Someone else claimed, that programs in modern JavaScript are as blazing fast as native written programs in C. I personally think, that performance in normal application isn't a main concern, as the hardware has become amazingly fast nowadays.

+Back in my study times I solved [ProjectEuler problems](https://projecteuler.net/about).
+These are mathematical problems, which should be solved programmatically.
 I remember that some of my quick solutions took quite some calculation time.
 So I took the fun to implement a view problems again in C, Java, Python and JavaScript and compare the performance as well as my personal developer experience.

 ## Performance comparison
 <details>